-A revised site boundary of the proposed development at 396-410 Gorgie Road, Edinburgh is to be submitted to Edinburgh City Council by the client (Covell Matthews Architects on behalf of Chamic Demolition Services Ltd).
-Headland Archaeology was asked to provide a brief heritage statement (to be submitted as an addendum to the archaeological evaluation report).
+A redesign of the proposed development at 396-410 Gorgie Road, Edinburgh is to be submitted to Edinburgh City Council by the client Covell Matthews Architects.
+This new building design will reduce the size of the area impacted upon by the proposed development.